Pamdi8888/ai-based-cv-builder/README.md

-Installing dependencies"
+Installing dependencies
--> pip install flask torch transformers
+pip install flask torch transformers

 Using the application
--> python main.py
+python main.py

 The server runs at "http://localhost:5000".